NeutrinoCodes/Neutrino/README.md

 This should make the GMSH's API working on Windows.

-**IMPORTANT NOTE FOR OPENCL INSTALLATION ON WINDOWS**: OpenCL on Windows comes together with the installation of the graphics drivers of your GPU.

 Continuing with the installation of Neutrino:

 1. From the command shell (either VScode's or system's), navigate into *NeutrinoCodes* and create a `libnu` directory using the command:\